claramoreirag/FEUP-ESOF/Development-Report.md

 - Preconditions and postconditions: The Conference Admins need to be logged in and have a talk schedule ready to add to the app.
 - Normal Flow: The Conference Admin adds the talks to the app and procedes to indicate the tags associated to them.
 - Alternate Flows: This is a necessary step for the app to be able to generate schedules for the attendees.

-**Check and share attendee's CVs**

-- Actor: Conference Admin
-- Description: The conference admin can consult and share the attendee's CVs with the bodies involved in the conference.
-- Preconditions and postconditions: The attendees must have already uploaded their CVs for admins to check them and share them with other people.
-- Normal Flow: The Conference Admin checks the participants of a talk and can access their profiles/CVs.
-They can therefore share them with someone else.
-- Alternate Flows: The Conference Admin can opt to not use this feature or just not share the CVs.

 ---